Lee S. Gerow: World War II

 Meeting of the War Plans Division of the War Department General Staff in March 1942.
 Gerow is second from left; his brother Leonard is seated to the immediate left of Dwight D. Eisenhower.

-Gerow served on the War Department General Staff as chief of the Theater Operations Group from February 21, to March 9, 1942, when he was succeeded by Brigadier General St. Clair Streett.
+Gerow served on the War Department General Staff as chief of the Theater Operations Group from February 21 to March 9, 1942, when he was succeeded by Brigadier General St. Clair Streett.
 Gerow was appointed a commander of the newly activated 338th Infantry, which was part of the 85th Infantry Division, under the command of Major General Wade Hampton Haislip.
-The regiment, which was stationed at Camp Shelby, Mississippi, conducted its the basic infantry training under his direction.
+The regiment, which was stationed at Camp Shelby, Mississippi, conducted its basic infantry training under his direction.
 When Haislip became commander of XV Corps in February 1943, the assistant division commander, Brigadier General John B. Coulter, became division commander and Gerow succeeded him as assistant division commander, on Haislip's recommendation, with the rank of brigadier general from March 1943.
 He remained in this role for the duration of World War II.

 After participating in large-scale maneuvers in Louisiana and California, the 85th Infantry Division moved to Fort Dix, New Jersey, in October 1943.
 Two months later, Gerow took an advance party of the division to Camp Patrick Henry, Virginia.
 On December 16, Gerow and his advance party boarded the ocean liner at the Hampton Roads Port of Embarkation.
 The 85th Infantry Division became the second United States Army division activated after the United States entered the war to deploy overseas after the 88th Infantry Division, elements of which sailed on the same ship.
 Both divisions deployed to the Mediterranean Theater of Operations.
-Gerow led a party of key personnel the attached to the 88th Infantry Division in Italy to observe conditions at the front.
+Gerow led a party of key personnel, attached to the 88th Infantry Division in Italy to observe conditions at the front.

 The 85th Infantry Division participated in the subsequent fighting in the Italian campaign, including the Third Battle of Monte Cassino in May 1944, the Gothic Line battles later that year and the Po Valley campaign in 1945.
 Most notably, due to the illness of its commander, Gerow led the 338th Infantry in the Battle of Altuzzo.
 The 85th Infantry Division returned to Hampton Roads in August 1945.
 Gerow's decorations included the Silver Star, the Legion of Merit, the Bronze Star Medal with oak leaf cluster, the Commendation Ribbon with oak leaf cluster and the French Croix de guerre 1939-1945.

 Later life

 After the war ended, Gerow reverted to his permanent rank of colonel in February 1946.
 He then became the professor of military science at the Culver Military Academy in Colorado.
-He retired in July 1949 with his wartime rank of brigadier general, and lived in Washington, D.C.
+He retired on a. disability in July 1949 with his wartime rank of brigadier general, and lived in Washington, D.C.

 Gerow died from pneumonia on May 19, 1982, in the Veterans Health Administration Hospital in Washington, D.C., and was buried in Arlington National Cemetery.
 His papers are held by the Virginia Military Institute Archives.